 CMSRU students provide support to the Upward Bound program, teaching science to students in the program.
 This service learning opportunity encourages medical students with formal teaching experience to continue to use their teaching skills, while also serving as an important resource to these students.

 The goal of PUP is to provide elementary school students early exposure to health professions.
-CMSRU students, faculty, and staff conduct bi-monthly sessions with 5th graders from Wiggins Elementary that engage students in health related subjects.
+CMSRU students, faculty, and staff conduct bi-monthly sessions with 5th graders Catholic Partnership Schools that engage students in health related subjects.

 JUMP High Academy